 • all fire rating provisions as required by the BCA for compartmentisation and overall safety.

-The type of floor finishes is nominated in the specifications and are also on display at our display centre.
+The type of floor finishes is nominated in the specifications.

 A bulk hot water system will be used for all apartments, provided in a looped system with individual apartment hot water use being metered separately.